dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 Based on the steps explained above, we can see that the GRPO training process is primarily composed of two parts:

 * Data curation, or sampling different answers from the question.
 In our code, it is the `GRPODataSet` class.
 * Training flow, which includes the implementation of the loss function.
-In the code, that's the `GRPOTrain` class.
+In the code, that's the `GRPOTrainer` class.

 ## Inner and Outer Loop during Fine-Tuning Procedure